 All students working on campus are required to have their paychecks directly deposited into their bank account.
 For first time students, the sign-up process occurs through the Payroll Office.
 If you have an existing checking or savings account that you opened anywhere in the U.S., you can set up your direct deposit by submitting a voided check or a bank document that contains the routing and account number.
 However, if you do not have an existing checking or savings account, the Payroll Office can assist you in connecting with representatives from local banks who can give you the appropriate documentation to complete a direct deposit form.

 Returning students should remember to update their direct deposit form should their bank account information change during their time at Wesleyan.
-The direct deposit form can be accessed at: https://www.wesleyan.edu/payroll/forms/index.html.

 NON-RESIDENT STUDY